Outreach and Education for Hawai‘i Fruit and Vegetable Growers

 - Take a Produce Safety Alliance (PSA) Grower Training class.

 - Receive an On Farm Readiness Review walk-through service after completing a PSA Grower Training Course.

 Produce Safety Alliance Grower Trainings

-HDOA’s Produce Safety Program has partnered with the University of Hawai‘i at Mānoa Cooperative Extension Farm Food Safety Outreach program to deliver the Produce Safety Alliance (PSA) Grower Training.
+HDOA’s Produce Safety Program has partnered with the University of Hawaii at Manoa Cooperative Extension Farm Food Safety Outreach program to deliver the training.
+To be notified when new training become available, or if you would like to receive an On Farm Readiness Review walk-through service, please contact Hawaii Produce Safety Program Principal Investigator, Dr. Leo Obaldo at Leonard.G.Obaldo@hawaii.gov or at (808) 832-0705.

 Additional dates will be posted here when they are set.
-Past training workshops have been presented in the following locations:

 Next PSA Grower Training Course

 The Next Step: On-Farm Readiness Reviews